SINJAPANLLC/sinjapan-onlineschool-ver2/replit.md

 I prefer iterative development with clear communication on changes.
 Please ask before making major architectural changes or introducing new dependencies.
 For UI/UX, maintain the consistent blue gradient design throughout all pages.
 Ensure all interactive elements have `data-testid` attributes for testing purposes.

 ## System Architecture
 The platform features a React frontend built with Vite, Tailwind CSS, Framer Motion for animations, and i18next for internationalization.
-The backend utilizes Express.js with MongoDB (Mongoose) for data persistence.
-Firebase is central to user authentication, real-time messaging, and Firestore for data management.
-Replit Object Storage (Google Cloud Storage-based) handles large media uploads.
-Supabase is integrated for additional backend services.
+The backend utilizes Express.js for API endpoints. **Firebase (school-ec82e project)** is the primary data store, providing user authentication, Firestore Database for all application data, Realtime Database for messaging, and Firebase Storage for user-uploaded media.
+Replit Object Storage (Google Cloud Storage-based) handles large course video files.
+Square payment integration handles all monetary transactions.

 **Key Features:**
 *   **User Management**: Secure authentication via Firebase, student and instructor profiles with KYC/Identity verification for instructors.